-The UCLA Library seeks a Spatial Data Science Librarian (SDSL) to develop and extend the Library’s role in providing services centered around the acquisition, development, and utilization of research collections of geospatial digital assets.
-The Spatial Data Science Librarian is tasked with facilitating geospatial research, and enabling its use through research support, exhibitions and programming, and community building, facilitated by collaboration with colleagues within and beyond the Library.
-Reporting to the Director of the Library Data Science Center, the SDSL will play a leading role defining a vision of geospatial discovery and representation services needed to support research and use.
+The UCLA Library seeks a Spatial Data Science Librarian (SDSL) to develop and extend the Library’s role in providing services centered around facilitating geospatial research, enabling its use through research support and instruction, and building community by collaborating with colleagues within and beyond the Library.
+This role provides leadership for the Library in geospatial data collection, including collaborating with UCLA, UC, and statewide university stakeholders on collecting, storing and preserving spatial research, purchased and open data.
+Reporting to the Director of the Library Data Science Center, the SDSL will play a leading role in defining the vision of geospatial services needed to support research and education at UCLA.

 Reporting to the Director of the Data Science Center, the incumbent is responsible for the following duties:

-- Provides individual consultations involving the use, processing, and analysis of geospatial data to UCLA students, faculty, and staff, as well as off-campus users.
+- Provide individual consultations involving the use, processing, and analysis of geospatial data to UCLA students, faculty, and staff, as well as off-campus users.

-- Coordinates the Library’s GIS services with other campus GIS initiatives and cooperates with UC wide GIS initiatives.
+- Coordinate the Library’s GIS services with other campus GIS initiatives and cooperate with UC-wide GIS initiatives.

-- Works with Library Development to cultivate and steward donors, collections, and gift funds.
+- Works closely with Library Development to identify and steward donors, collections, and endowed gift funds.

 - ALA-accredited Master’s Degree in Library or Information Science OR significant graduate-level coursework toward such a degree OR equivalent education and experience (subject expertise combined with professional library education and/or experience).

 - Extensive knowledge and expertise with geospatial data and relevant software, such as, GDAL, ESRI ArcGIS applications, QGIS, and ENVI.

 - Experience with Python or R and their application to geospatial data.

 - Competence with data preparation, analysis, visualization, and storytelling.